creationix/jack/types.md

 Return early from the current function with an optional value.

+## @abort val

+Abort the program with an error message

 ## @let sym val

 Bind a new local variable with optional value.